-WWL's website, www.wellingtonwaterfront.co.nz, contains more detailed information about proposed waterfront developments, as well as events and other services and attractions on the waterfront.
-WWL's annual report is also published on its website, and available to the public in hard copy format.
+WWL's website, www.wellingtonwaterfront.co.nz contains detailed information about proposed waterfront developments as well as services and attractions on the waterfront.
+WWL's annual report is published on its website, and available to the public in hard copy format.